kambojankit/kambojankit.github.io/_tut-java/04-oops.md

 ___Thus classes are templates representing structure of the real world object in java world.
 Objects are Instances of these classes, which hold data (state) and behave during the execution of program.
 These objects (instances of class) are created using the template (class defined) during the program execution.___

-**Note**: Don't worry, if syntax sound unfamiliar, we will cover it all topics to come.
+**Note**: Don't worry, if syntax sound unfamiliar, we will cover it all, in further articles.

 ## Principles of OOPs

 ### Abstraction
 The process of abstraction in Java is used to hide certain details (mainly implementation of logic) and only show the essential features of the object.
 Its a generic terms, which refers mostly to generalization of functionality of Object types.

-For example, Phone in general, exposes dial as a functionality or we can say abstracts dial as a function of all phones.
+For example, Phone in general, exposes dial as a functionality or we can say abstracts, dial as a function of all phones.

 'Dial' function is available in all types of phone.
 We can always dial a number to make a call, on almost all types of phones, even though how those phones processes the dial instruction can be different.